 Film Preservation Lab is a frame-by-frame archival film digitization service for Super 8, 8mm, 16mm, and 35mm safety film, plus video tape and photo scanning.
-Founded in 2026 by Chris Brannan, the lab uses Lasergraphics ScanStation and MWA Choice scanners with sprocketless transport — the same class of equipment used by UCLA, MoMA, and the Library of Congress Packard Campus — applied to family collections, documentary archives, and institutional preservation projects.
+Founded in 2026 by Chris Brannan, the lab uses Lasergraphics ScanStation and MWA Flashscan Nova scanners with sprocketless transport — the same class of equipment used by UCLA, MoMA, and the Library of Congress Packard Campus — applied to family collections, documentary archives, and institutional preservation projects.
 Pricing is transparent and itemized; damaged film is welcome.

 Two paragraphs you can copy and paste.